Sewanty-Upreti/sql_project1_retail_sales/README.md

 This project demonstrates essential SQL skills for retail data analysis, including data cleaning, aggregation, window functions, and conditional logic.
 The queries provide actionable business insights such as top-performing categories, customer demographics, peak months, high-value customers, and operational shift performance.

-Feel free to extend this analysis with visualizations or more advanced queries!